LiteSoftware/Battle-City-3-Resources/README.md

 # Battle-City-3-Resources
-Репозиторий в котором лежат картинки и другие ресурсы, которые нужны для публикации battle city
+Repository containing images and other resources for battle city